 • When designing your application, the SIM card's accessibility should be taken into account.
 We always recommend that you have the SIM card protected by a PIN code.

-This will ensure that the SIM card cannot be used by an unauthorized person.
+This will ensure that the SIM card cannot be used by any unauthorized persons.

 6.4.
 Antenna precautions